pepa65/becrypt/README.md

 # becrypt
 **Generate and check bcrypt hashes from a CLI**

-* Version: 1.4.4
+* Version: 1.5.0
 * License: [MIT](LICENSE)
 * Repo: `github.com/pepa65/becrypt`
 * Modified interface from `github.com/shoenig/bcrypt-tool`:
   - Shorter & simpler, and only a command for the least used option.
-  - No password on the commandline (either piped-in or asked for interactively).
+  - No password on the commandline (it either gets piped-in or is asked for interactively).
+    Any final newline gets cut off, so `echo 'pw' |becrypt` and `becrypt <<<'pw' can be used.
   - Functionally compatible (both use `golang.org/x/crypto/bcrypt` under the hood).

 ## Usage
 ```
-becrypt v1.4.4 - Generate and check bcrypt hashes from a CLI
+becrypt v1.5.0 - Generate and check bcrypt hashes from a CLI
 Repo:   github.com/pepa65/becrypt
 Usage:  becrypt OPTION
     Options: